pszczesnowicz/SDC-P13-Capstone-Drive-Directive/README.md

 This node  subscribes to /base_waypoints, /current_pose, and /traffic_waypoint,
 and publishes 200 waypoints with velocities from the current car position to /final_waypoints.

-/base_waypoints: list of wwypoints with positions in world coordinate /current_pose: current car position in world coordinate /traffic_waypoint: the waypoint index of stop line (traffic light)
+/base_waypoints: list of waypoints with positions in world coordinate /current_pose: current car position in world coordinate /traffic_waypoint: the waypoint index of stop line (traffic light)

 We get maximum velocity from /waypoint_loader/velocity and convert it to unit of meters per second.

 When a new /current_pose topic comes in, pose_cb callback is invoked to get an updated position of the car and calculate new waypoints from the updated position.
-We get next 200 waypoints from the base waypoints and wrapping around if reaching the end.
+We get next 200 waypoints from the base waypoints, wrapping around if it reaches the end of the list.

 When a new traffic light topic comes in, traffic_cb callback is invoked to adjust speed.
 First, we check whether it's a new message to avoid duplication.
-For red light, we use a distance equal to max speed times five to slow down velocity of the car linearly before a stop line.
+For red light, we use a slowdown distance equal to maximum speed times five to smoothly slowdown the car linearly before a stop line.

 ### DBW Node
 Once messages are being published by the waypoint updater node to /final_waypoints, the vehicle's waypoint follower will publish twist commands to the /twist_cmd topic, which contains linear and angular velocities.